Read the following Chess Tips to get an idea about the game. There are various ideas and motifs used in a game of chess.

 If you are an advanced chess player this page is too easy for you, just go to other pages on my site where you can replay the best chess moves of various good chess openings on a chess viewer.

 It makes a big difference how you start your game.
 Many chess players lose because the they make bad opening chess moves in the beginning of the game.
 They just don’t know how to start properly.

 To get better at chess you don’t need cheap chess tricks, which don’t exist, but you are required to understand chess positions at a deep level and memorize the best moves of the chess openings you wish to play.
 This requires your time, discipline and effort on your part.

 Study Chess quickly and efficiently

 However, you need to study important chess principles with the help of a strong chess player who knows what you need to know without wasting time on reading countless chess books.
-I recommend the high quality chess course for beginners and advanced players created by Chess Grandmaster Smirnov (Ukraine) and all his courses of his unique chess teaching system that teaches you everything you need to know in a condensed highly efficient way to become a top chess player quickly.
+I recommend the high quality chess courses for beginners and advanced players created by Chess Grandmaster Smirnov (Ukraine) and all his courses of his unique chess teaching system, that teaches you everything you need to know in a condensed highly efficient way to become a top chess player quickly.

 Basic Thinking in Chess

 I will show you the most important openings that masters play nowadays.
 You will be able to replay them on my site.

 But first get used to some basic thinking